hideyukiinada/examples/tensorflow/graph2.md

 A graph is stored in the Graph object, so you need to convert to a GraphDef object to write to the file system.
 Once you convert, you can call tf.io.write_graph to create a text file.
 You may have noticed that pbtxt extension of the file, and a GraphDef object is using protobuf serialization to store graph data.

-There is a lot of information, so let's see the list of nodes.
+If you run the above code, you will see the animals.pbtxt generated.
+The content of the file is rather long, so let's see the list of nodes.
 Here are the list of node with its name:

 * jungle/lion/Initializer/Const